CAPC Guidelines:

 Public Health Considerations

-• Canine and feline strains of G. duodenalis are not known to be infective to immunocompetent human hosts.
+• Human infections with canine and feline assemblages of G. duodenalis have not been conclusively demonstrated in the United States.
 However, people with increased susceptibility to infection due to underlying disease should consider limiting their exposure to Giardia-infected pets.

 • Advise clients to seek medical attention if they develop gastrointestinal symptoms following exposure to an infected pet.